Once the results of the study are complete, it is time to start writing your report or article for publication in a

 The choice of journal is directed by the strength of the message, that is to say both the scientific strength and the novelty value.
 It is a good idea for the selection of journal to be done as early as possible, so that the design is right from the start.

 Journals are ranked according to how often their articles are cited, that is to say according to their impact factor.
 The International Scientific Institute External link, opens in new window. has searchable lists of the impact factors of indexed journals.
 You can also often find information about impact factor on the journals’ own websites.
 You can also ask a librarian within your organisation or at your HEI for advice and help in selecting a journal.

 Publishing with open access

 Publishing with open access means that scientific publications that are financed by public funds are accessible to everyone, in a digital format and free of charge.

 National guidelines for open access External link, opens in new window. to scientific information is available on the website of the Swedish Research Council.
 You can read more about open access and open archives External link, opens in new window. at Swedish HEIs on the website of the National Library of Sweden.

 Publishing the results in a public database

-Many respected scientific journals require studies to be registered in order for the results to be approved for publication, and in practice there is thus often a registration requirement even for studies that are not medicine studies.
+Many respected scientific journals require studies to be registered in order for the results to be approved for publication.
+In practice there is thus often a registration requirement even for studies that are not medicine studies.
 (You can find more information on how to registering studies under the tab “Application”).
 Many databases also require the study results to be reported, to avoid selective publishing, for example.

 Informing study participants of the study results

 Specific rules for medicinal products or medical devices

 There are specific rules to attend to regarding clinical investigations of medical devices.

 Specific rules for medical devices